vim-ctrlspace/vim-ctrlspace/README.md

 </tbody>
 </table>

 The plugin lets you to save and load so called workspaces.
-It's the whole set of opened windows, tabs, their names, and buffers of course.
-In the Workspace mode **Vim-CtrlSpace** shows you available workspaces instead of buffers.
+A workspace is a set of opened windows, tabs, their names, and buffers.
+In the Workspace mode **Vim-CtrlSpace** shows you available workspaces instead of buffer names.
 By default this mode is shown with the "load" state.
-The second state available is the "save" one.
+The second available state is the "save" one.

 Workspaces are saved in the file inside the project directory.
-It's name and path is determined by proper plugin configuration options (`g:ctrlspace_workspace_file`).
-If in a tab there are 2 or more windows, they will be recreated as vertical splits while loading.
+Its name and path is determined by proper plugin configuration options (`g:ctrlspace_workspace_file`).
+If there are 2 or more split windows in a tab, they will be recreated as vertical splits while loading.

 ##### Keys Reference